openeuler-mirror/global-trust-authority/docs/attestation_service.md

 ## 7. Deployment Guide

-See GTA_Usage_Guidelines.md for more details
+Refer to GTA_Usage_Guidelines.md for more details